-- Subtree quotas cannot be set for directories whose names contain any of the following characters: - " : < > ? \ | - When a subtree quota for a user (or group) or the default quota has been specified for a directory in a range of directories that have a parent-child relationship from the highest level to the lowest level in a directory tree, you cannot set subtree quotas for directories under that directory.
+• Subtree quotas cannot be set for directories whose names contain any of the following characters:

+• When a subtree quota for a user (or group) or the default quota has been specified for a directory in a range of directories that have a parent-child relationship from the highest level to the lowest level in a directory tree, you cannot set subtree quotas for directories under that directory.
 For example, as shown below, if subtree quotas are set to dir01 for the user, then subtree quotas cannot be set to dir02.
 If quotas are set to dir04 for the directory, quotas can be set to dir03 for the directory, but subtree quotas for the user or group, or default cannot be set.

+Directory name Possibility of setting subtree quota

-dir02 x
+dir02 х

 dir03 Δ

 dir05 0

 dir06 0